circleci/circleci-docs/jekyll/_docs/introduction.md

 * [Unit Tests][wiki-unittest]
 * [Integration Tests][wiki-inttest]
-* [Functional Tests][wiki-functest] (also known as End to End tests)
+* [Functional Tests][wiki-functest] (also known as End-to-End tests)

-[Software Testing][wiki-codetest] in general is a huge topic with tons of concepts.
+In general, [Software Testing][wiki-codetest] is a huge topic with tons of concepts.
 The way that you write tests varies depending on what language and framework you are using.

 ## Continuous Deployment

-If your tests pass, then you can deploy your code to development, staging, production, etc...
-The specific way that you do this depends on what type of infrastructure you are deploying too.
+If your tests pass, then you can deploy your code to development, staging, production, or other environments.
+The way you do this will depend on the infrastructure you are deploying too.
 Some examples:

 * [AWS CodeDeploy][doc-awscd]
 * [AWS EC2 Container Service (ECS)][doc-awsecs]